Custom Milling

 The Barter Question

 I get at least three calls a day from people asking me if I want to pick up their logs in exchange for the lumber.
-Unfortunately, the answer is no.
+Unfortunately, the answer is no: we do not accept logs or lumber as payment.